 We email our weekly operational update to our subscribers on Sunday evenings, and share on social media on Monday mornings.
 Follow us on Twitter to check for daily or urgent updates.

 - Updated: The number and location of our temporary Nightingale courts will be changing over the next weeks as we reach the end of venue-hire contracts.
-We are opening a new Nightingale court in London this week, with a formal announcement appearing on Tuesday 21 September 2021.
+Last week we opened a new Nightingale court in Monument, London, which provides 2 additional courtrooms for Crown Court work.
 We are extending 32 Crown Nightingale courtrooms to the end of March 2022.
 A full list of Nightingale courts and additional courtrooms currently open is available via GOV.UK.